 Over the past few years, many people have turned to CBD for help with a wide range of different ailments and illnesses.
-While CBD first grew in popularity as a treatment for conditions such as chronic pain and epilepsy, recent medical studies and personal accounts are beginning to show that one of the most promising areas is the use of CBD to help people to deal with anxiety.
+While CBD first grew in popularity as a way of relieving symptoms from conditions such as chronic pain and epilepsy, recent medical studies and personal accounts are beginning to show that one of the most promising areas is the use of CBD to help people to deal with anxiety.

 What is anxiety?